! WE ARE HIRING! VIEW OPEN CO-OP JOBS!

 • The combined annual generation from both arrays will equal roughly 71,400 kilowatt-hours (kWhs) of electricity, offsetting the equivalent of over 125,500 miles driven in a gas-powered car, and keeping more than 81,000 lbs of carbon out of the atmosphere every year.

-The new containers have raised tops and there are also signs on the shelves to identify this compostable packaging.
+The new compostable clamshell containers have raised tops, and signs are on the shelves to identify this compostable packaging.
 These containers can be composted in-store at our café waste station – look for the compost waste bin.
-If you’re looking for a home composting option in Keene, we recommend Elm City Compost.
-They have a pick-up system in our Co-op parking lot for those who subscribe to their composting service.

-Recycling
+Recycling & Re-Using

 • We recycle glass, aluminum, paper, and plastics #1 & #2 through the City of Keene.